 I have also shown my series of images from the Salton Sea and the Mojave Desert.
 The sea is an amazing place that had such a rich history, but has been abandoned to be absorbed back into nature.

 I have spent the majority of my career as a Visual Effects Producer and Supervisor on Films and TV.
-I have worked on films such as Tron, Curious Case of Benjamin Button, Underworld, X-Men:First Class and recently finished up on Deadpool.
+I have worked on films such as Tron, Curious Case of Benjamin Button, Underworld, X-Men:First Class and Deadpool.
 I was one of the owners of the Animation studio Broadcast Arts where we did the first season of PeeWee's Playhouse.

 Exhibitions and Acknowledgments